 Michael Glick is a partner in the Washington, D.C., office of Kirkland & Ellis LLP.
-With a practice focusing on trial and appellate litigation, Michael handles lawsuits in both state and federal courts and across all industries.
+With a practice focusing on trial and appellate litigation, Michael handles lawsuits in both state and federal courts and across all industries on both the plaintiff and defense side.
 Michael has represented Fortune 500 companies and other clients in matters involving contracts, fraud, the False Claims Act, false advertising, voting rights, antitrust, bankruptcy, constitutional law, mergers and acquisitions, and RICO.
 He has resolved cases with motions practice, represented clients at numerous trials (including first-chairing a federal bench trial), and argued before the federal court of appeals.

 Before joining Kirkland, Michael served as a law clerk to Judge Thomas M. Hardiman of the United States Court of Appeals for the Third Circuit.